Gamer OnlyFans: The Audience Other Creators Can't Reach (And How to Build It)

 Can I do a gaming OnlyFans without showing my face?

 It’s possible but significantly harder.
 Gaming content relies heavily on personality and reactions, which are best conveyed through facial expressions.
 Some creators use VTuber avatars as a compromise — your face stays private while your avatar conveys your personality.
-This can work well in the gaming space since VTubers are already an established part of gaming culture.
+This works well in gaming culture since VTubers are already established.

 What equipment do I absolutely need to start?

-At minimum: a PC or console capable of running games smoothly, a decent webcam (1080p), a USB microphone, and basic lighting (a ring light works fine to start).
+At minimum: a PC or console capable of running games smoothly, a decent webcam (1080p), a USB microphone, and basic lighting.
 Total startup cost can be as low as $200-300 if you already have a gaming setup.
-Upgrade equipment as your revenue grows.
-For more on niche ideas and setup requirements, check our comprehensive guide.
+Upgrade as revenue grows.